How to Grow Coreopsis (Tickseed) for a Low-Maintenance Cottage Garden

 How to Grow Coreopsis in Pots

-• A light application of a balanced, slow-release fertilizer in the spring will provide sufficient nutrients for the growing season.
+A light application of a balanced, slow-release fertilizer in spring is usually enough to keep container plants performing well.

 A vibrant garden bed displays a colorful array of flowers, including pink, purple, and yellow blooms.
 Lush green foliage surrounds the flowers, creating a lush and lively scene on a sunny day.